 I am an advertiser.
 I learned the scientism method because it is a more effective method of mass persuasion.
 I am a fan of the former, but I am an expert in recognizing the latter.
 Let me tell you something you already know: Compared with scientism, true science doesn’t stand a chance in the court of public opinion.

 I think it’s about time that changed.

 I’m going to teach you the secrets to distinguish between the two, immunizing yourself from the persuasive effects of advertising and marketing.

 The Top 10 Differences Between Science and Scientism

 - Science uses many data points and hundreds of subjects – the more, the better.
 Scientism uses a handful of data points and limited numbers of subjects – whatever proves to be the minimum necessary to persuade you.

 - Science draws narrow and specific conclusions based on large volumes of data.
 Scientism draws broad and general conclusions based on limited data.

-- Science examines trends in that data over long periods of time before it accepts a conclusion as “true.”
-Scientism draws conclusions (and uses its findings) as quickly as possible.
+- Science examines trends in that data over long periods before it accepts a conclusion as “true.”
+Scientism concludes (and uses its findings) as quickly as possible.